-From our experience the huge majority of cases are caused not by any malicious intention but by problems like bugs, bank issues, usability, etc.
+From our experience the huge majority of cases are caused not by any malicious intention but by problems like network issues, bugs, bank issues, usability, etc.

 The arbitrator will side with buyer or seller and sign the 2-of-3 multisignature address in favor of the appropriate party.

 As outlined above, arbitrators must lock in a high BSQ bond to become such – much higher than the trade limit.
 If an arbitrator’s dispute resolution is not agreed to by both traders, they can request confiscation of the arbitrators BSQ bond.